SergeyDavidovich/BlazorWithTailwind/README.md

 ## 1. Prerequisites ##
 ### Create new Blazor Wasm project in Visual Studio ###
 ### Install Tailwind CSS ###
-Open in terminal project folder BlazorWithTailwind (The folder where the .csproj file is located)
+Open in terminal project folder (the folder where the .csproj file is located)
 ```
 npm install -D tailwindcss
 npx tailwindcss init